KasimDeliaci/Global_AI_Python_Bootcamp/README.md

 # Global_AI_Python_Bootcamp
-Pizza ordering system has been developed
+Pizza ordering system has been developed, this implementation has no GUI features